slikts/tooling/README.md

 ## 🙈 See also

 - [**JSter**](http://jster.net/blog)
-  - A blog about libraries and tools
+  - Popular blog about libraries and tools
 - [**awesome-web-dev-resources**](https://github.com/mrmartineau/awesome-web-dev-resources)
 - [**Awesome lists**](https://github.com/sindresorhus/awesome)
 - [**StackShare**](https://stackshare.io/)
-  - Site for finding and vetting developer tools
+  - Social network centered around finding and vetting developer tools
 - [**Free for developers**](https://free-for.dev/)
-  - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
+  - List of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

 ### Outdated resources